 Defund our schools is certainly not a phrase I expect to be popular, but what might it look like to outsource those services so schools can truly focus on educating children?

-Create a community-wide “Schools are for…” survey to identify community priorities for what schools can and should provide.
-Survey parents, caregivers, teachers, students, administrators, government officials, business owners- everyone.
-Report results by groups and host a community conversation about consensus and discrepancy and design some small facet of the complexity of opening schools in the COVID era focusing on the highest ranked items at the expense of the lowest ranked items.
+Start here: Create a community-wide “Schools are for…” survey to identify community priorities for what schools can and should provide.
+Survey parents, caregivers, teachers, students, administrators, government officials, business owners - everyone.
+Report results by groups and host a community conversation about consensus and discrepancy.
+Then design some small facet of the complexity of opening schools in the COVID era focusing on the highest ranked items at the expense of the lowest ranked items.
 Invite city government and local nonprofits to assist with the lower ranked items.

 At a time when so many are craving a “return to normal,” it's past time for radical redesign.
 Let’s begin that redesign while it’s still our choice.